MichaelSchneeberger/dataclass-abc/README.md

     ```

-* TypeError: "Non-default argument follows default argument"
+* TypeError: "Non-default argument follows default argument" when using dataclass option `slots=True`.
     ``` python
     from abc import ABC, abstractmethod
     from dataclasses import dataclass

     class A(ABC):